What it's like to study law: a tale from a first-year student

 Many students expect to become the next Elle Woods or Harvey Specter when studying law.
 While this could happen in the future, it takes a great deal of hard work and commitment to study.

-What you will study
+What you'll study

 Beyond the classroom